robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

     *   Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
     Suspendisse id sem consectetuer libero luctus adipiscing.

-If list items are separated by blank lines, Markup will wrap the items in `<p>` tags in the HTML output.
+If list items are separated by blank lines, Markdown will wrap the items in `<p>` tags in the HTML output.
 For example, this input:

     *   Bird